Qazi Anwar Hussain: Masud Rana books

-The Masud Rana original writer Sheikh Abdul Hakim series follows the adventures of Rana, a former major in the Bangladesh Army who operates as a spy, conducting missions around the world.
+The Masud Rana (fictional character) series follows the adventures of Rana, a former major in the Bangladesh Army who operates as a spy, conducting missions around the world.
 His superior is Major General Rahat Khan of Bangladesh Counter Intelligence, and Rana works under the jurisdiction of the Rana Agency.
 Hussain published 321 stories in 468 books within the series.

 Kuasha series

 Anwar's other famous work is Kuasha series of detective/adventure books, which consists of 51 stories in 80 books.